Certified CME vs. Promotional Activities

 • Present the pros and cons, and identify when you are offering your opinion.

 • Never use branded slides.
 In accordance with the ACCME guidelines, presenters’ PowerPoint slides should not indicate or identify by name or logo any commercial company.

 • You may discuss off-label use of products if based on presented evidence and as long as the audience is advised about the off-label use.

 • Present only your own work.

 Presenters Employed by a Commercial Interest

-Presenters who are employed by a company, own a company or own stock in a private company may be permitted to present under specific circumstances:
+Presenters who are employed by a company, own a company or own stock in a private company may be permitted to present under limited circumstances:

 - When the content is not related to the business lines or products of their employer.